Donington, Lincolnshire: Parish church

 Donington's Church of England parish church is dedicated to St Mary and the Holy Rood.
 It is a Grade I listed building.
 The church is almost a complete combination of early Decorated and late Perpendicular style.
 Its chancel, however, is mainly Early English.
 The church tower and spire rise to 240 ft.

 Matthew Flinders' remains were identified in London in January 2019.
 Permission was granted for him to be re-buried in the north aisle of the Church of St Mary and the Holy Rood where he was baptised.
 His remains were reburied on 13 July 2024.

 Geography

 The contract for the A52 bypass was £1.8m in April 1988.
 Work began in October 1988, with a 45 week contract, to open in September 1989.
-The bypass opened three months early in May 1989, being built by Lincolnshire county council.
-In December 2024 it was agreed by Lincolnshire County Council’s planning and regulation committee that the speed limit of section of the A52 at the top of Donington will be reduced from 60mph to 50mph following expressed concerns from residents and reports of several accidents.
+The bypass opened three months early in May 1989, built by Lincolnshire county council.
+In December 2024 it was agreed by Lincolnshire County Council’s planning and regulation committee that the speed limit of section of the A52 at the top of Donington will be reduced from 60 mph to 50 mph following expressed concerns from residents and reports of several accidents.